pytorch-ignite/code-generator/CONTRIBUTING.md

   pnpm run lint
   ```

-- To ensure the codebase complies with a style guide, we use black and isort tools to format and check codebase for compliance with PEP8.
+- To ensure the codebase complies with a style guide, we use black and ufmt to format and check codebase for compliance with PEP8.
 Install and run with:

   ```sh
   # install code formatting dependencies